-A working example of convexity and sensitivity calculation.
+A working example of bond convexity and sensitivity calculation.
 Earlier we had reviewed the calculation process for Effective Duration.
-In this post we will see how convexity is calculated.
-We will also see how the Effective Duration and Convexity are brought together to estimate the % change in price brought about by a % change in yields, in other words, the sensitivity of the sample instrument to interest rate changes.
+In this post we will see how bond convexity is calculated.
+We will also see how the Effective Duration and Convexity are brought together to estimate the % change in price brought about by a % change in yields, in other words, the sensitivity of the sample fixed income instrument to interest rate changes.

 Effective Convexity